yunzhezyz/sumologic-kubernetes-collection/deploy/docs/Helm3.md

 # Using this chart with Helm 3

-Helm 3 can be used to install the Sumo Logic Helm chart.
+NOTE: Helm 3 compatibility is in the early stages and is not fully tested or supported.
+We recommend you thoroughly test the use of Helm 3 in your pre-production environments before use.

 ## Migrating from Helm2 to Helm 3